Get

 The length of the classes varies based on the course and package you purchase.
 Most of the class packages that Petco offers are 4–6 weeks long.
 You can also purchase one-time classes.

-What Happens if My Puppy Ages Out of Their Course?
+What Happens If My Puppy Ages Out of the Course?

-If your puppy ages out of their puppy courses, it’s best to talk to the individual store about your options.
-Oftentimes, they will let your puppy finish out the classes, but they also may move them to the next age group’s class.
-You can also call your individual Petco store to ask them before you sign your dog up.
+If your puppy ages out of the puppy courses, it’s best to talk to the individual store about your options.
+They may let your puppy finish out the classes, but they also may move them to the next age group’s class.
+You can also call your individual Petco store to ask a staff member before you sign your dog up.

 Can Aggressive Dogs Attend Training Classes?

 Check with the store before attempting to sign your aggressive dog up for classes.
-Depending on the type of aggression, they may allow them to do private lessons in person, but some dogs are too great of a liability for Petco to allow them into the store at all.
+Depending on the type of aggression, the staff may allow you to do private lessons in person, but some dogs are too great of a liability for Petco to allow them into the store at all.

 What the Users Say